How much are you spending on transport? What if you could reduce it?

 4.)
 Rent your car out

-When you aren’t using your car, you could rent it out through Car Next Door (use this link for $15 off to try it as a user and see what it’s like).
+When you aren’t using your car, you could rent it out through Car Next Door, which is my favourite option.
+You also get free insurance as your car comes under their comprehensive fleet insurance plus you don’t need a brand new car!
 People pay for 1 hour or you can rent it per day.

 Carpools typically rotate through a few people with each person driving for one week and picking up the others.
 Another way to do it is they pay you a nominal fee to pick them up and drop them home.
 Years ago we did this, picking up colleagues on the way and it covered our weekly petrol, plus saved them money.

 What ways can you save or make money with your car?